wahlstedt/codebook/README.md

 It is legal to assign 0 for clue number.
 But your partner must still select at least one word.

 #### Out of words
-If all of your target words have been found, tell your partner that there's no words left.
-Your partner will be the one giving clues on all remaining turns.
+If all of your target words have been found, you notify your partner, who will now be the one giving clues on all remaining turns.

 #### Sudden death
 If players run out of turns they enter sudden death mode.
 No more clues can be given nor strategy discussed.
 Players make guesses in any order, one at a time, in an effort to find all words.
 Any mistake ends the game with a loss.